Elwan-51/server_config/README.md

 ##### URI

-# Use to definend the DNS record for app.
+# Use to defined the DNS record for app.
 Change APP to the corresponding name.
 Can be repetead for multiple apps with different name.

 URI_APP="app"
 TARGET_APP="target.app"